Average Rent in New York, NY

 Top Neighborhoods Near New York

-There are a total of 56 neighborhoods in or near New York.
-Some of these neighborhoods include Washington Heights, Flatbush, and East Harlem.
-We've included the top 30 neighborhoods out of 56 total neighborhoods in or near New York, NY in the following chart.
+There are a total of 52 neighborhoods in or near New York.
+Some of these neighborhoods include Flatbush, West Harlem, and Harlem.
+We've included the top 30 neighborhoods out of 52 total neighborhoods in or near New York, NY in the following chart.

-The average rent for these 30 neighborhoods in or near New York, NY is currently around $4,149 per month.
-A total of 31 neighborhoods have a lower average rent.
-Out of all the neighborhoods in or near New York, Briarwood has the most affordable average rent at $1,650 per month.
-Whereas, at $6,660 average rent per month, Tribeca is the most expensive neighborhood in or near New York.
+The average rent for these 30 neighborhoods in or near New York, NY is currently around $4,325 per month.
+A total of 28 neighborhoods have a lower average rent.
+Meaning, only two neighborhoods have a higher average rent than $4,325.
+Out of all the neighborhoods in or near New York, East Side has the most affordable average rent at $1,950 per month.
+Whereas, at $8,250 average rent per month, Ocean Beach is the most expensive neighborhood in or near New York.
 View the following chart for more information.

 Neighborhood Studio 1 Bed 2 Bed All